Tips to Enjoy Your Holiday CheerDec 20, 2021

-But parties are fun, inevitable and nearly impossible to avoid gracefully.
-You don’t want the choice to be fit and healthy to interfere with your ability to have a great social life – and that’s a rule at Openfit!
+You don’t want your choice to maintain your fitness and health to interfere with your ability to have a great social life (that’s our rule at Openfit).
 The trick is how to enjoy the holidays without blowing everything you’ve worked so hard to achieve.
 Here are some tips that will help you.
-But first, let’s take a brief look at alcohol and how it affects your body.
+But first, get a better understanding of alcohol and how it affects your body.

 When you drink, especially to excess, you’re burning the candle at both ends.
 So not surprisingly, alcohol…